kiml42/SpaceCombatSimulation/README.md

 TODO:
     Priority:
+        Add monobehaviour for modules that says what they are Has isEngine, isTurret, IsHub booleans
+            Use this to limit engines hubs and turrets separately.
-        Store initial speed and random initial speed in the match config table Randomise target choosing mechanism periods so they don't come up at the same time.
+            Possibly have a cost for each and allow total cost instead of limits Store initial speed and random initial speed in the match config table Randomise target choosing mechanism periods so they don't come up at the same time.
         Menus